jinjaedongdong-sudo/adofaiCameraUI/README.md

 * Display tile path in world coordinates
 * Add and move camera keyframes with a wide range of easing functions (Quad, Cubic, Quart, Quint, Sine, Expo, Circ, Back, Bounce, Elastic)
-* Elastic easing with configurable oscillation/decay parameters
+* Elastic, Back and Bounce easing with adjustable parameters via a side panel
 * Real‑time preview of camera position and easing curve
 * Convenience shortcuts inspired by animation tools (add/delete/duplicate keyframes, cycle easing types, jump between keyframes)

-The project is in a prototype state and many features from the original specification are not yet implemented, such as full timeline editing, comprehensive keyframe manipulation and a dedicated UI for parameter editing.
+The project is in a prototype state and many features from the original specification are not yet implemented, such as full timeline editing and comprehensive keyframe manipulation.

 ### Keyboard shortcuts